Jiiks/MKVExtractTUI/readme.md

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 For code contributions, please fork the repository and submit a pull request.

 Use either the `dev` or the latest version branch eg. `0.1.2`.
 Preferably `dev` but it might lag behind the latest version.
+Generally when changes are made to the latest version branch they're immediately merged into `dev`.

 ## License